oscha050/Notes-Vault/MD - Kommandon.md

 Most other md formatting works in blockqoutes
 ## Lists
 ### Ordered list
 Use 1. for ordered lists.
 The number doesn't matter as md will auto format numbers in falling order.
 Using indents will make sub lists.
+In HTML use <"ol"> and <"/ol"> for the list and <"li"> and <"/li"> for each item